rogersgt/vueify-watch/README.md

     ]
 }
 ```
-If you have included a `watch.json` file in your working directory, vueify-watch will ignore your first argument
+If you have included a `watch.json` file in your working directory, just use the command `vueify-watch` with no arguments.
-and read the watch configuration for directories to watch.
-So use the command `vueify-watch . index.js` to compile all
-files configured into an `index.js` file.
+it will compile all JavaScript and Vue files included in the watch.json configuration.